Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Simulation Results and Analysis

 We evaluate the performance of our proposed three-stage resilience scheme via numerical simulations.
 We consider $N$ users randomly located within an area of size $150$ m $\times$ $150$ m, with two APs located at the corners, i.e., at coordinates $(0,0)$ and $(150,150)$, respectively.
 The user devices are uniformly distributed with a minimum distance of $50$ m to the APs.
 The path loss is modeled as $\mathrm{PL}_{ij} = 128.1 + 37.6 \log_{10}(d_{ij}) $ dB, where the distance is in km \cite{yang2019uplinkRSMA}.
 The Rician $K$-factor is assumed to be $K=20$.
 Other simulation parameters are given in Table \ref{tab:sim_param}.

+In Fig. \ref{fig:scalability}, we first evaluate the proposed MC-RSMA in isolation to highlight the benefits of the criticality-aware hybrid single-/multi-connectivity scheme.
+We plot the average worst user queuing delay, $\HC{\bar{\tau}}$ and $\LC{\bar{\tau}}$ as obtained from \eqref{delay_eq}, as a function of the number of UEs.
+Since our optimization is fairness-oriented, we evaluate the performance of the worst user in each Monte-Carlo run.
+As baselines, we consider single connectivity ($\alpha=0$) and full multi-connectivity ($\alpha=1$), which represent special cases of MC-RSMA.
+In these three cases, UEs share the spectrum non-orthogonally, whereas an additional baseline is orthogonal multiple access (OMA) with single-connectivity.

+This OMA scheme can only serve up to three users before queues become instable.
+With non-orthogonal transmission and single-connectivity ($\alpha=0$), the queuing delay is small when only a few UEs are active, but it grows rapidly with $N$.
+Here, blockages cause outages that cannot be compensated, and with more users competing for resources, queues are emptied more slowly after a blockage.
+Full multi-connectivity provides robustness to mitigate these outages, which keeps the delay much lower than in the single-connectivity case.
+However, because robustness is provided for all data, resource consumption is much higher, and the delay again increases sharply as $N$ grows.

+MC-RSMA ($\alpha=0.5$) achieves a favorable balance by giving only HC data multi-connectivity while LC data uses single connectivity.
+This ensures that the HC delay stays close to zero even for large $N$.
+The LC delay grows with the number of users, yet more slowly than in the single-connectivity case.
+Notably, for $N<5$, single-connectivity achieves slightly lower LC delay, since no resources are spent on multi-connectivity.
+However, as $N$ increases, MC-RSMA outperforms the single-connectivity baseline.
+In this regime, the advantage of RSMA becomes evident: The LC data in MC-RSMA is transmitted with lower power and decoded after HC interference cancellation, enabling more resource-efficient rate gains and mitigating delay growth.

+Next, we analyze the interplay of the three resilience stages within the event-driven framework.
 Fig. \ref{fig:q_time} shows the queue state evolution for HC and LC traffic over 500 time slots ($T=10$ ms) for two users.
 The number of buffered packets is normalized by their respective thresholds $\HC{Q}_\mathrm{max}$ and $\LC{Q}_\mathrm{max}$.
 We analyze three resilience policies: Stage 1 only, Stages 1 and 2 combined, and the full three-stage algorithm based on the proposed event-driven approach in Sec. \ref{sec:event_alg}.
-Additionally, performance is compared with an orthogonal baseline scheme using time-division multiple access (TDMA) to avoid interference between users, but operating a single data stream without service differentiation.
-Note that while only a single queue is simulated for TDMA, the queue states in Fig. \ref{fig:q_time} are normalized considering the different queue thresholds $\HC{Q}_\mathrm{max}$ (dotted line) and $\LC{Q}_\mathrm{max}$ (solid line) as well as the HC fraction $\alpha$ for fair comparison.
+Additionally, performance is compared with an OMA baseline scheme, which avoids interference between users, but operates a single data stream without service differentiation.
+Note that while only a single queue is simulated for OMA, the queue states in Fig. \ref{fig:q_time} are normalized considering the different queue thresholds $\HC{Q}_\mathrm{max}$ (dotted line) and $\LC{Q}_\mathrm{max}$ (solid line) as well as the HC fraction $\alpha$ for fair comparison.